kanryu/quickviewer/README.md

 QuickViewer
 ===========

-A image viewer application for folders/archives, it can show images very fast
+A image/comic viewer application for Windows and Linux, it can show images very fast

 ## Project Website(in English / Japanese)